 Counseling

-CARE House therapists provide victims and families of abuse and trauma with scientifically-based treatments to create coping and healing with the goal of reducing long-term emotional and social damage.
+CARE House therapists provide victims and families of abuse and trauma with scientifically based treatments to create coping and healing with the goal of reducing long-term emotional and social damage.

 Trauma-Focused Cognitive Behavioral Therapy (TF-CBT) is an evidence-based treatment that addresses the needs of children with post- traumatic stress disorder (PTSD) and other difficulties related to traumatic life events.
-The goal of TF-CBT is to provide education to both the child and the caregivers about trauma, symptoms and the specific type of event
+The goal of TF-CBT is to provide education to both the child and the caregivers about trauma, symptoms and the specific type of event they experienced.
+This type of therapy helps them identify and cope with emotions, thoughts and behaviors, through a series of taught coping skills.

 The child also experiences gradual exposure, in a safe environment, to the anxiety-